AmbiqAI/tileio-demos/README.md

 ## Available Demos

-- [**HeartKit:ECG AI Heart Analysis**](./heartkit/README.md): This demo performs real-time ECG and PPG segmentation using HeartKit AI models along with PhysioKit framework.
-The diagram below shows the data flow from the sensor to the AI model and the results are streamed to the PhysioKit Pro app via BLE.
+- [**HeartKit: ECG AI Heart Analysis**](./heartkit/README.md): This demo performs advanced real-time, heart analysis using a multi-head neural network running on Ambiq’s ultra low-power SoC.

 - [**TFLM Inference Egnine**](./tflm-engine/README.md): This demo configures the EVB to run as a TFLM inference engine that serves requests over USB using RPC.